 Once the HAP contract is executed, the HACFM begins processing payments to the landlord.
 A HAP Register will be used as a basis for monitoring the accuracy and timeliness of payments.
 Changes are made manually to the HAP Register for the following month.
-Checks are disbursed by the Housing Authority of the City of Fort Myers to the owner each month.
-Checks may not be picked up by owner at the HACFM.
-Checks will only be disbursed on the first day of the month.
-Exceptions may be made with the approval of Section 8 Coordinator or higher in cases of hardship.
+Payments are disbursed by the Housing Authority of the City of Fort Myers to the owner each month via ACH.
+No checks may be issued or picked up by owner at the HACFM.
+Payments will only be disbursed on the first day of the month and 15th of the month or after HUD funds were received.
+Exceptions may be made with the approval of HCV Director or higher in cases of hardship.

-Checks that are not received will not be replaced until a written request has been received from the payee and a stop payment has been put on the check.
+Returned ACH payments will not be replaced until a written request has been received from the payee and updated banking information was provided